 Leaping back into the air I attached to the ceiling, urging the startled Dwayne to lead me to the source of the human incursion.

 "Today we taste the flesh of man."

 With a speed I rarely demonstrated, I scuttled across the ceiling, jaws pumping and clenching, as I followed Dwayne, he loping below me on the forest floor as Roulette and Lescar struggled to keep up.

 A wrathful insect moved with almost paranormal speed.

-Naython slapped at a mosquito absently, crushing the blood-sucking insect without a thought, his face was scrunched up in a grimace and his other hand, covered in a brightly glowing magiacl orb he was waving before his nose even as it was alight, trying to blow the putrid stink of the sewers away from his delicate sniffer with absolutely no success.
+Naython slapped at a mosquito absently, crushing the blood-sucking insect without a thought, his face was scrunched up in a grimace and his other hand was covered in a brightly glowing magical orb he was waving before his nose even as it was alight, trying to blow the putrid stink of the sewers away from his sensitive nostrils with absolutely no success.

 Naython was in the sewers for an extermination request, one involving trolls, his group had dealt with the filthy demihuman scum before, and this had not been their first time helping clean up a brood.